 Include Your Resume

-Some of the information on your resume will probably be able to be found elsewhere in your portfolio and that is okay.
-It’s great to have a separate section in your portfolio dedicated specifically to your resume.
-That way, all of your professional information can be found in one place.
-And if you are presenting your portfolio to a potential employer, it would be to your benefit to include a cover letter or letter of intent along with your resume.
+Some of the information on your resume will also probably be elsewhere in your portfolio.
+That is okay.
+It’s still great to have a separate section in your portfolio dedicated to your resume.
+That way all of your professional information can be found in one place.
+And, if you are presenting your portfolio to a potential employer, it would be beneficial to include a cover letter or letter of intent along with your resume.

 Promote Your Educational Background

 Dedicate a section to your education.
-This section will include diplomas and even licenses and certificates.
-If there are any educational experiences that you have participated in, that has helped you grow as a stylist, this is the section to advertise that experience and explain why it makes you a well-rounded and talented stylist.
+Showcase any diplomas, licenses, and certifications you have.
+If there are any educational experiences that you have participated in, you can also advertise that experience here and explain why it makes you a well-rounded and talented stylist.
 These experiences could look like

 Advertise Your Reviews and Recommendations